Blog

 1

-These posts explain how Timmy is built, why the browser companion exists, and which decisions shape the everyday product experience.
+These posts explain how Timmy is built, why the browser companion exists, and which product decisions shape daily use.

 2

-Technical posts explain how pairing, WebRTC, and the underlying system architecture support the calm user experience on the surface.
+Technical posts explain how pairing, WebRTC, and the system architecture work behind the simple flows in the app.

 3

-When technical questions turn into practical criteria, the guides continue the same topics from a parent perspective.
+When technical topics become practical checks or buying criteria, the guides continue from a parent perspective.

-Use the blog for context and the guide hub for concrete parent decisions.
-The two areas are designed to complement each other, not repeat each other.
+Use the blog for background and the guides for parent decisions.
+The two sections add to each other instead of repeating the same content.

-7 posts 3 topic groups DE & EN linked to guides
+7 posts 3 topic groups DE & EN linked with guides

-The blog is not a loose chronology anymore.
-It works as a topic hub so you can enter through product development, technology, or transparency and then move from there into matching guide topics.
+The blog is no longer a plain chronology.
+It is sorted by topic, so you can start with product development, technology, or transparency and then move straight into matching guides.

-Each cluster answers a different question: how Timmy is built, how its security architecture works, and which privacy choices shape the product.
+Each section answers a different question: How is Timmy built?
+How does its security architecture work?
+Which privacy choices shape the app?

 Product & development

-How Timmy is built and why the product surface looks the way it does
+How Timmy is built and why the product works the way it does

-These posts explain the productive side of Timmy: the development process, the browser companion, and the choices that turn a technical idea into a usable family tool.
+These posts cover the product side of Timmy: the development process, the browser companion, and the decisions that turn a technical idea into a usable family tool.

 Development